chrisjackson-pellicle/filter_chimeras/README.md

                         due to polyploidy), and want to skip genes that might have hidden paralogy due to sequence or assembly issues.
-Default is: 0 --non_chimeric_paralog_max_count NON_CHIMERIC_PARALOG_MAX_COUNT
+Default is: 0 --min_samples_threshold MIN_SAMPLES_THRESHOLD
+                        For a given gene, the minimum percentage of total samples to have >= <min_num_paralogs_per_sample> non-
+                        chimeric sequences for sequences to be written to file.
+Useful to increase stringency of alignment sample occupancy, at the cost of fewer gene alignments.
+Default is: 0.75 --non_chimeric_paralog_max_count NON_CHIMERIC_PARALOG_MAX_COUNT
                         Cap value used by the discrete non-chimeric paralog count heatmaps.
 Per-(gene, sample) non-chimeric